 (6) Incentive Plan Proposal.
 To approve a proposal to adopt a new incentive plan combining, amending and restating our two existing stock option plans without increasing the number of shares available for awards.
-The incentive plan proposal will become effective even if the reclassification is not completed.
+If approved by our stockholders, the incentive plan proposal will become effective whether or not the reclassification is not completed.